 Shane’s injury sidelined him until the 2003/04 Australian season, and during his rehabilitation he played most of the season as a batsman, allowing himself to improve his batting skills while his back was still healing.
 During this

 He returned to regular ODI duty in the 2004/05 season, as a bowling all rounder.
 He also played in the Third Test against Pakistan as the fifth bowler, in order to allow Australia to play

 with a five bowler strategy, Australia responded by including Shane as the fifth bowler and all rounder in all Test matches.
 He played against the ICC World XI in the role, but he dislocated his shoulder in just his second Test in that

 Champions Trophy, alongside wicket-keeper Adam Gilchrist.
 In the competition he impressed with both the ball and bat, as Australia moved to their first Champions Trophy victory.

 After failing in the first two matches against the West Indies and England, Watson made a 50 in Australia’s victory over India, which sealed their place in the semi-finals.

 England in 2006/07.
 However, he came off the ground in a one-day domestic game the week before the first Test with a suspected hamstring tear, which ruled him

 most of the Super 8’s before returning in fine style smashing an unbeaten 65 of 32 balls against New Zealand.
 Injury again struck Watson prior to the 2007 ICC

-Shane played in the Indian Premier League for the Rajasthan Royals team.
-Signed up for US $125,000, he performed magnificently well with both the bat and the ball scoring four half-centuries to anchor his team to victory in three matches of the tournament and in the semifinals.
-He also picked up 17 wickets, won four man of the match awards in his first twelve games and also won the Man of the Series award.
+them to the trophy with 117 of 57 balls in the final.
+He also picked up 17 wickets, won four Man of the match awards in his first twelve games and also won the Man of the Series award.
 His performance in the tournament lead to his

-He replaced the former dynamic all-rounder, Andrew Symonds, in the national team and has excelled in both departments of the game.
-Along with his blistering batting antics, he remains a very useful bowler – capable enough to dismantle any batting attack.
+He replaced the former dynamic all-rounder, the late Andrew Symonds, in the national team and excelled in both departments of the game.
+Along with his blistering batting antics, he remained a very useful bowler – capable of dismantling any batting attack.